epiphyt/impressum/README.md

 3. Your imprint will be formatted for you.
 Change its design with just a couple of lines of CSS.

 == Changelog ==

+= 1.0.4 =
+* Added new select for "Partnership" legal entity.
+* Removed “according to § 55 paragraph 2 RStV” for the responsible person as it doesn’t reflect the correct legal base anymore (it’s been covered by § 18 Abs.
+2 MStV now).

 = 1.0.3 =
 * Improved legal entity